 Railfuture's annual Awards for Rail User Groups, inaugurated in 2012, aim to recognise and reward local volunteers who come together and work tirelessly to improve their local railway - its stations and services - on behalf of their passengers, efforts which all-too-often would otherwise pass unheralded.
-Newsletters, websites, campaigns, campaigners, new groups, and use of social media - all are in the field for the 'shy and retiring' to be bold and have a go at celebrating success; and yes, self-nomination is allowed!
+Newsletters, websites, campaigns, campaigners, new groups, and use of social media - all are in the field for the 'shy and retiring' to be bold and have a go at celebrating success; and yes, self-nomination (except for Best individual RUG Campaigner, for Railfuture members only) is allowed!

 The volunteers may be modest but that cannot be said of their achievements.
-Now entering their sixth year, the RUG Awards have so far celebrated 27 RUGs (including station Friends and a Community Rail Partnership), eight individual campaigners, a Railfuture branch - and, through one RUG, a winning entry from among a group of Northumberland schools!
+Now entering their seventh year, the RUG Awards have so far celebrated 35 RUGs (including station Friends and a Community Rail Partnership), nine individual campaigners, a Railfuture branch - and, through one RUG, a winning entry in 2014 from among a group of Northumberland schools!

-From Copeland, Lancaster and Furness in the north-west to Ashington and Huddersfield in the north-east and Yorkshire, and from Wales to Wessex, Railfuture rewarded them last year, and many others in previous years as can be seen via the links below.
+From Scotland's Far North Line to Devon's Tarka Line, from the Hope Valley line's Chinley & Buxworth to West Midlands' Stourbridge Line to the Trans-Wilts Line via Melksham, Railfuture rewarded them and others last year, and many others in five previous years as can be seen via the links below.

 From friends of stations with one train a week in one direction only, to those valued by volumes of commuters - 'all stations great and small' - Railfuture has recognised them, and others.
 Learn more about all the award-winners and their achievements by clicking on links further down this page.